How to become a health promotion specialist

 Further information

-You can find more on careers in health promotion through Health Careers.
+You can find out more on careers in health promotion as a public health practitioner through Health Careers.